data-goblin/claude-goblin/README.md

 ccg usage

 # (Optional) Enable automatic tracking with hooks
-ccg setup-hooks usage
+ccg setup hooks usage
 ```

 **Note**: The `usage` command automatically saves your data to the historical database every time you run it.
 No manual setup required.
 If `claude` is not in your PATH, see [Troubleshooting](#troubleshooting) below.

 ### Commands Explained

-- **`update-usage`**: Update historical database with latest data and fill in missing date gaps with empty records (use when you want continuous date coverage for the heatmap)
+- **`update usage`**: Update historical database with latest data and fill in missing date gaps with empty records (use when you want continuous date coverage for the heatmap)

 For most users, just run `usage` regularly and it will handle data tracking automatically.
-Use `setup-hooks usage` to automate this completely.
+Use `setup hooks usage` to automate this completely.

 ## Commands